 So did Modernity by presenting a variety of works by the celebrated Nordic designers Alvar Aalto, Hans J. Wegner, Peder Moos, Ib Kofod-Larsen, Finn Juhl, Mogens Lassen and Ole Wanscher, among others.

-One of the highlights of Modernity’s stand this year is an exceptional cabinet by one of Sweden’s most acclaimed designers, Josef Frank.
+One of the highlights of Modernity’s stand this year was an exceptional cabinet by one of Sweden’s most acclaimed designers, Josef Frank.
 An extremely rare model, probably unique with a decor made of hand colored pages taken from Sydenham Edwards' book The Botanical Register 1815-1847.

-An important and unusually large chandelier designed in the 1940’s by Hans Bergström for Ateljé Lyktan of Sweden is displayed at the center of the booth, overlooking two rare BO64 sofas designed by Finn Juhl of Denmark.
+An important and unusually large chandelier designed in the 1940’s by Hans Bergström for Ateljé Lyktan of Sweden was displayed at the center of the booth, overlooking two rare BO64 sofas designed by Finn Juhl of Denmark.

-As a tribute to her majesty the Queen of England, an armchair bearing her name is one of the central pieces on the stand.
+As a tribute to her majesty the Queen of England, an armchair bearing her name was one of the central pieces on the stand.
 Designed by Ib Kofod Larsen in 1956 and purchased by Queen Elizabeth II and prince Philip during a state visit to Denmark two years later, the chair was renamed “Elizabeth” and considered ever since as one of the finest examples of Danish design.

 Also on display on the booth, the exceptional Märta Måås-Fjetterström “Black Garden” rug designed in 1923, together with stunning contemporary vases by renowned Danish ceramist Sandra Davolio.

 Masterpiece London's next edition will be held from the 28th of June to the 4th of July, 2018.